pgamer78/btt-recorder-docs/docs/recording.rst

 6. Tap the pause icon when done saying the verse/chunk.

-7. Tap the check icon in the bottom pink bar.
+7. Tap the check icon in the bottom blue bar.

 8. Edit and rate the recording.